Webhook Scope Filter Syntax

 scope_filterstring.
 Create multiple subscriptions if you need to watch multiple unrelated scopes.

-If a * appears anywhere other than the end of the filter string, it is treated as a literal character in an exact-match comparison (which almost certainly won't match any real scope).
+Under spec semantics — and the runtime matcher — a * anywhere other than the end of the filter string is treated as a literal character in an exact-match comparison (which almost certainly won't match any real scope).
+The pre-fix admin matcher (0.1.25.48 and earlier) treats every * as literal, including a trailing one.

 Examples